 - Broken steps

-If you or someone you know has suffered an injury on premises other than their own, contact Wingfield & Ginsburg for a premises liability consultation.
+If you or someone you know has suffered an injury on premises other than their own, contact the Wingfield, Ginsburg & Lipp, P.C. for a premises liability consultation.
 They will work to understand your situation and fight inside and out of the courtroom to see that you get all that you deserve.